AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_formatmetadata.rst

       Add an attribute with a given name and value.
 If an attribute with the same name already exists, the value is replaced.

-   .. py:method:: FormatMetadata.addChildElement(self: PyOpenColorIO.FormatMetadata, name: str, value: str) -> PyOpenColorIO.FormatMetadata
+   .. py:method:: FormatMetadata.addChildElement(self: PyOpenColorIO.FormatMetadata, name: str, value: str) -> None
       :module: PyOpenColorIO

-      Add a child element with a given name and value.
+      Add a child element after the last child with a given name and value.
 Name has to be non-empty.
 Value may be empty, particularly if this element will have children.
-Return a reference to the added element.
+Use getChildElement(getNumChildrenElements()-1) to access the added element.

    .. py:method:: FormatMetadata.clear(self: PyOpenColorIO.FormatMetadata) -> None